insen/blog/_posts/2017-10-03-GOF-The-24th-Pattern.md

 And here we are.
 The approach taken to describe the Patterns in the first place.

 It is repeated 23 times in the book.
 In each chapter, to be precise.
 If you read the book thoroughly, not only do you understand specific patterns in full, but you learn how to analyse and understand patterns.
-It's not just learning algorithms, but learning how to analyse them as well.
+It is similiar to learning algorithms, but it is *NOT just about learning algorithms*, but learning *how to analyse them* as well.

+The outline presented here is basically what I fall back to everytime I need to explain a concept.
+And like patterns itself, I use some of it, all of it, or in combination with something else, but the concept remains.

-Ladies and Gentlemen, Geeks and Nerds, I give you the GOF Pattern No. 24.
+Thus, Ladies and Gentlemen, Geeks and Nerds, I give you the GOF Pattern No. 24.

 ## The 'Concept Elucidation Pattern'.